Big Brothers Big Sisters of Canada

 The Catholic Women’s League of Canada is a national organization rooted in gospel values calling its members to holiness through service to the people of God.

 This site provides an avenue for teachers to guide and assist wanting new students and their families with the necessary resources that can be found in their immediate community.
-Such things as; Therapy Services, Immigrant Services, and Agency Sponsored Activities in the community, can all be found on this site.
-A list of local Parishes in York Region that are involved in the Social Ministry is also available. — S. DiGiacomo
+Such things as; Therapy Services, Immigrant Services, and Agency Sponsored Activities in the community, can all be found on this site. — S. DiGiacomo

 Catholic Missions In Canada seeks to sustain and extend the Catholic Faith in isolated, poor and hard-to-reach mission areas in Canada.
 These are communities where diocesan resources are insufficient to keep the Church alive.
 Catholic Missions promotes national awareness on the needs of our Canadian missions and raises funds to sustain the work of evangelization.